Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Numerical Experiments

 \subsection{Discussion}

-Across the three categories of denoising experiments, namely real-world time series data, natural image data, and 3D point clouds, the proposed AGFRFT framework consistently demonstrates robust performance.
+Across the three categories of denoising experiments, namely real-world time series data, natural image data, and 3D point clouds, the proposed RP-GFRFT framework consistently demonstrates robust performance.
 To balance accuracy and scalability, we adopted differentiated parameter optimization strategies: grid search was used for small-scale time series data to identify stable parameter configurations, while gradient-based optimization was applied to high-dimensional images and 3D point clouds to ensure computational efficiency.
-This differentiated approach enables AGFRFT to achieve superior trade-offs between noise suppression and the preservation of structure or signal features across all tasks.
-It also confirms the framework’s strong adaptability to diverse data modalities, ranging from temporal sequences to visual and geometric graph signals, which highlights AGFRFT’s versatility and robustness as a general framework for graph signal denoising.
+This differentiated approach enables RP-GFRFT to achieve superior trade-offs between noise suppression and the preservation of structure or signal features across all tasks.
+These results also show that RP-GFRFT can be applied consistently to diverse data modalities, ranging from temporal sequences to visual and point-cloud graph signals, highlighting its versatility as a graph signal denoising framework.